arwankhoiruddin/hadoopSetup/README.md

 ## Use root user

 Don't worry, we will not install anything in your root account.
-We use root because all settings in the cloud are designed for root user.
+We use root because all settings in the cloud are designed to run using root user.

 ```
 $ sudo su